Barcelona Arenas Shopping Centre

-The origins of the design of a circular prison date back to judge and philosopher Jeremy Bentham who in 1787 published works called the Panopticon which detailed how prisoners in an institution could be watched by one central security guard without being able to tell if they were being watched.
-La modelo adopts this idea.
+The origins of the design of a circular prison date back to judge and philosopher Jeremy Bentham who in 1787 published works called The Panopticon which detailed how prisoners in an institution could be watched by one central security guard without being able to tell if they were being watched.
+El modelo adopts this idea of one prisoner per cell overlooked from the central gaurd post.
 The reality is that the central security booth only sees the corridors and not the interior of the cells.

-The prison was constructed between 1881 and 1904 following designs by architects Salvador Vials and Jose Domenech y Estapa.
+El Modelo prison was constructed between 1881 and 1904 following designs by architects Salvador Viñals y Sabaté and José Doménech Estapá.
 The complex has a radial floor plan with the central body covered by a cupula where the six radiating wings converge.
 The guards watch cabin is located in the centre of the body of the prison on the ground floor.

-The prison was inaugurated on the 9th of June 1904 as the tenth prison in Catalunya.
-The original name of the prison was The Cellular Prison, but it was given the informal name of La modelo because it was supposed to serve as the model for future reformation centres for prisoners.
+El Modelo prison was inaugurated on the 9th of June 1904 as the tenth prison in Catalunya.
+The original name of the prison was The Cellular Prison, but it was given the informal name of El modelo because it was supposed to serve as the model for future reformation centres for prisoners.

-The prison has also been used to intern political dissidents during the dictatorships of Primo de Rivera and Franco.
-Examples of political prisoners include people who went on strike, protest movements etc. Also it was used to imprison homosexuals who were persecuted during the Franco dictatorship.
+The prison has also been used to intern political dissidents during the dictatorships of Primo de Rivera and Francisco Franco with upto 16 people in one cell.
+Examples of political prisoners include people who went on strike, protest movements, union leaders, communist party members and anyone who disagreed with the franciost state.
+Also it was used to imprison homosexuals who were persecuted during the Franco dictatorship.

 The prison has only been empty on two occasions: at the start and end of the Spanish civil war.
 On the 19th of July 1936 the 831 prisoners were liberated by anarchists.
 On the 23rd of January 1939, a few hundred prisoners were driven to the French border, some set free and some shot.
 On the 26th of January, hours before Francoist troops entered the city, the rest of the prisoners were set free.